 Losing a loved one to congenital heart disease is life-altering.
 However, you are not alone.
-Pediatric Congenital Heart Association warmly welcomes bereaved families in all aspects of our programming and understands that bereavement support is crucial.
+Conquering CHD warmly welcomes bereaved families in all aspects of our programming and understands that bereavement support is crucial.
 We hope you will find value in the resources shared below and know we hold your family and your loved one in our hearts.

 Bereavement Leave from Work